The School of Library and Information Science offers the MLIS degree online; classes meet each week in virtual

 Field Experience and practical work experience in a library or other information center significantly complements the intellectual and theoretical focus of traditional course work.
 Students are encouraged to include in the graduate curriculum a practicum or field experience at a library, archives, or information center.

 MLIS with School Library Media Endorsement (AA Level)

 The licensure of school library media specialists is mandated by state departments of education.
 Check with your state department of education to verify whether our endorsement is acceptable in your state.
 The School of Library and Information Science, in conjunction with The University of Southern Mississippi, College of Education and Psychology, offers the courses required for licensure in Mississippi and in most other states.

-Students who plan to use the master's degree in library and information science for Class AA licensure should complete the following courses in addition to the required M.L.I.S. courses:
+Students who plan to use the master's degree in library and information science for Class AA licensure should complete the following courses in addition to the MLIS required core courses:

 LIS 508, 516, 517, 518, 607